-Not much information is available about Tunisia’s Christian population.
-Nowadays, this religious minority is composed mainly of three communities: Christian Tunisians descended from European migrants and European Christians who are permanent resident of Tunisia; Christian sub-Saharan migrants; and formerly Muslim Tunisians who have converted to Christianity.
+Historically, Jews and Christians have been the main two religious minorities in Tunisia.
+Nowadays, this religious minority is composed mainly of three communities: Christian Tunisians descended from European migrants who settled in the country over various periods and European Christians who are permanent resident of Tunisia; Christian sub-Saharan migrants; and formerly Muslim Tunisians who have converted to Christianity.
 In 2007, the Tunisian government, in its submission to the UN Committee on the Elimination of Racial Discrimination (CERD), stated that there were only around 2,000 Christians in Tunisia.
-However, estimates by NGOs suggest that the total community is around 5,000-6,000, with the large majority comprised of Catholics.
+However, estimates by NGOs suggest that the total community is around 5,000-6,000.
 If foreign nationals residing in Tunisia and practicing Christianity are also included, the total is closer to 25,000, most of whom are of sub-Saharan origin.
+Most Christians in the country are Catholic, regardless of their national/ethnic identity, but other denominations are also present, such as Protestant and Orthodox.

 Djerba also hosts a Christian neighbourhood that was once home to a large number of Maltese and Italian traders who often travelled to the island.
 There were as many as 17,000 people living there until the early 1930s, but now only a few thousand remain.
 The neighbourhood hosts an ancient church, built by Maltese fishers and later abandoned, that is now used as a sport centre by the municipality.